At TPP Recruitment, we recognise that some roles within the non-profit sector are

 Widen your pool of candidates

-One of the most obvious ways to give yourself a broader pool of candidates to choose from is to consider employing someone from outside the not for profit sector.
+One of the most obvious ways to give yourself a broader pool of candidates to choose from is to consider employing someone from outside the non-profit sector.
 As long as the candidate is still passionate about your organisation’s cause and has transferrable skills, a lack of sector experience may not necessarily be a stumbling block.
 In fact, having fresh blood with no preconceptions may provide your organisation with a valuable new point of view and ensure you have a diverse workforce.
 Considering candidates from different industry backgrounds can really open up your options.

 Use Interim staff